Volunteer in Madagascar

 You will be conducting research on the following wildlife using the relevant field survey techniques:

-- Lemurs Study- species identification, behavioral monitoring and population assessments carried out at designated observation sites.
+- Lemurs Study- species identification, behavioural monitoring and population assessments carried out at designated observation sites.

 - Reptiles and Bird Study - varied techniques of data collection are used such as observational transect surveys, opportunistic surveys, active forest searches and point counts.